Analysis of the Single Reference Coupled Cluster Method for Electronic Structure Calculations: The Discrete Coupled Cluster Equations: Acknowledgements

 \section{Acknowledgements}

-The first author warmly thanks Antoine Levitt for several helpful discussions.
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 810367).
+The authors thank Yipeng Wang for useful discussions and for help with the exposition on the Hartree-Fock method in the appendix.
+The first author also warmly thanks Antoine Levitt for several helpful discussions on the essential spectra of $N$-body Schrödinger operators.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 810367).
+The first author also acknowledges support from the Deutsche Forschungsgemeinschaft (DFG) through the Emmy Noether Programme (Project No. 555300205).
 The majority of this work was done while the first author was employed as a post-doctoral researcher at the Laboratoire Jacques-Louis Lions (LJLL) at Sorbonne Université.